akselov/digital-twin-opcua/README.md

 ---

 ## About Project
-This project was initited by the Norwegian Univeristy of Science and Technology (NTNU), department of Production Technology.
+This project was initiated by the Norwegian University of Science and Technology (NTNU), Department of Production Technology.
 The aim of the project was the following:

 In order to respond quickly to unexpected events and new demands without extensive system changes, future production systems must be able to work more independently.
 There is a need for intelligent machines that perform complex tasks without detailed programming and without human interaction.
 Autonomous systems know their own abilities (which are modeled as "skills") and their state.
 They are able to choose between a set of possible actions, orchestrating and perform their skills.
 To succeed, the autonomous systems need to have realistic models of the current state of the production process and the system's own behaviour in interaction with its external environment - usually called a digital twin.